BettercareHealth/bettercare/maternal-mental-health/test-4.md

 17. The following is an example of validating feelings:
 	1. ‘I don’t think you are depressed, this is just a bad day’
 	1. ‘I’m sure your husband is not having an affair, he probably will be back this evening’
-	1. ‘I can hear that this is making you are feeling low.
+	1. ‘I can hear that this is making you feel low.
 That must be very difficult for you.’
 	1. ‘Did you really say you want to shake your baby?
 That is a shocking thing to say.’
 18. A good listener has the following characteristics:
 	1. Ability to multi-task